nelsonic/nelsonic.github.io/p/answers.md

 ## 1. Why are you here?

-I'm here because Inês and I agreed to join forces and work together on the App/Company rather than working separately for other organisations.
+I'm here because [Ines](https://github.com/iteles) and I agreed to join forces and work together on the App/Company rather than working _separately_ for other organizations.
 <br />

 ## 2. Is there anywhere you would rather be or anything you would prefer to be doing right now?

 No. I know that by focussing on building an App that I can use to track my progress on my highest priority tasks/activities